cben/mathdown/deployment/README.md

 The certs are under `tls-certs-letsencrypt/certs/` subdirectory (non-secret parts in git).
 To inspect the certs, including **expiration date**, run `tls-certs-letsencrypt/show-cert.sh`.

-Note: Both RHcloud and Heroku can only support custom-domain certs with SNI (client sending requested host during TLS handshake).
+Note: Heroku, as any reasonably priced hosting that doesn't give dedicated IPv4, can only support custom-domain certs with SNI (client sending requested host during TLS handshake).
 The main group this leaves in the dark is Android 2.x default browser, and IE8 on XP.

 [Jason Kulatunga's tutorial]: http://blog.thesparktree.com/post/138999997429/generating-intranet-and-private-network-ssl
 [Let's Encrypt]: https://letsencrypt.org/

-Configuring the domains and certs on RHcloud can be repeated with `tls-certs-letsencrypt/rhc-set-certs.sh` script.

 ## DNS

 mathdown.net and mathdown.com domains are registered at https://www.gandi.net/ (expire 2019 Sep 10).

-Using an apex domain (with www. subdomain) turns out to be a pain, but I'm ~~sticking with it for now(?)~~.
+Using an apex domain (with www. subdomain) turned out to be a pain, so while I'll keep them working, I'm redirecting to www.mathdown.net as the canonical URL.

   - Can't do normal CNAME; [some DNS providers][] can simulate it, notably [Cloudflare claim to have done it well][] (and free unlike DNSimple).
   - Without CNAME, Github Pages do provide fixed IPs that are slower ([extra 302 redirect][]).
-  - Without CNAME, Heroku can't work at all!
+  - Without CNAME, ~~Heroku can't work at all~~!

 ~~That's why DNS was served by Cloudflare (free plan, just DNS "bypassing" their CDN).~~ **Alas, Cloudflare served the apex mathdown.{net,com} with a TTL of 7 days**, which means a long outage for some users when the server IP changes [https://github.com/cben/mathdown/issues/104].
 UPDATE 2016-10: a CloudFlare engineer wrote back saying they fixed something so this might work fine now.

-I've switched to DNSimple as my DNS, with TTL of 1-10min. mathdown.net, www.mathdown.net, mathdown.com, www.mathdown.com usually all point at RHcloud, though .net may be shunted to Heroku sometimes.
+I've switched to DNSimple as my DNS, with TTL of 1-10min. mathdown.net, www.mathdown.net, mathdown.com, www.mathdown.com currently all point at Heroku.

-I ~~also might~~ have switched back to `www.mathdown.net` as the primary domain.
-> TODO: UPDATE

 Quick way to download current DNSimple settings (in a logged-in browser): https://dnsimple.com/domains/mathdown.net/zone.txt